Timalexanderandersson/Rock-Paper-Scissors-Game/README.md

 ## Testing

-* The website is work on the webbrowsers Google Chrome and Firefox And Safari without problems.
+* The website is work on the web browsers Google Chrome and Firefox And Safari without problems.

 * Everything Works on the webpage all the buttons, scores and the links.